JWST Mid Infrared Instrument

 Data calibration and analysis

-Information about calibration is available at JWST Data Calibration Considerations.
-This article and its links point to content about absolute astrometric, flux, and wavelength calibration, as well as information on calibration reference files.
+Information about calibration is available in the article JWST Data Calibration Considerations; links in the article point to content about absolute astrometric, flux, and wavelength calibration, as well as information on calibration reference files.

 Details about the data can be found in the JWST File Names, Format, and Data Structures article.
 The JWST pipeline is described in JWST Science Calibration Pipeline Overview and some information about post-pipeline processing can be found at JWST Post-Pipeline Data Analysis.